pengdo9997/Supplementary/README.md

 # Supplementary
-# This file is the expression matrix of PUMCH cohort used in our study.
-To adhere to data policies, now it is uploaded here publicly.
+# These files include original datasets used in our study.
+To adhere to data policies, now they are uploaded here publicly.